Badee2000/cinema/Readme.md

 Posting movies using the request.http (You need to download the REST Client extension from vscode or any related extension).

+Use `pytest` in the terminal to start testing.
 ### Answers:

 1. **Desing and implement:**